intoolswetrust/ldap-server/README.md

 ```
 $ java -jar target/ldap-server.jar --help
 The ldap-server is a simple LDAP server implementation based on ApacheDS.
 It
-creates one user partition with root 'dc=jboss,dc=org'.
+creates one user partition with root 'dc=ldap,dc=example'.

 Usage: java -jar ldap-server.jar [options] [LDIFs to import]
   Options: